My Child Doesn’t Want to Practice the Piano!

 When learning to play a musical instrument, practice is essential to your child’s progress.
 Lessons are important, but what happens between lessons is just as important.

 If your child doesn’t want to practice the piano, it’s important find out why.
 Of course, you know your child better than anyone, but we’d like to share some ideas on the subject.
+And if you would like to work with a professional piano teacher in Queens or anywhere else in NYC, please get in touch.

 Boredom Part 1